ssoehdata/COBOL/COBOL_21stCentury/README.md

 ## COBOL for the 21st Century
-Working through the text COBOL for the 21st Century 11th Edition
+Working through the text COBOL for the 21st Century 11th Edition (Stern, Stern, Ley)

 ## Table of Contents